publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch7/schII/ptIV/m__us_usc_t19_s1862.md

             (B) If the President determines under subparagraph (A) to take action to adjust imports of an article and its derivatives, the President shall implement that action by no later than the date that is 15 days after the day on which the President determines to take action under subparagraph (A).

         (2) By no later than the date that is 30 days after the date on which the President makes any determinations under paragraph (1), the President shall submit to the Congress a written statement of the reasons why the President has decided to take action, or refused to take action, under paragraph (1).
-Such statement shall be included in the report published under subsection (e) of this section.
+Such statement shall be included in the report published under subsection (e).

         (3)